zomboh/amodo/README.md

 *(In a hurry?
 You can try **amodo** at [https://amodo.pages.dev](https://amodo.pages.dev))*

-**amodo sits halfway between a tool for texture artists and a generative art toy:** you can load the reference image of a stone wall as a reference for the background and then use a custom multi-texture brush walker to create moss-like vegetation on top of it... or you can play around and experiment with the parameters until you find something you simply like.
+**amodo sits halfway between a tool for texture artists and a generative art toy:** you can load the image of a stone wall as a background reference and then use a custom multi-texture brush walker to create moss-like vegetation on top of it... or you can play around and experiment with the parameters until you find something you simply like.

 ## How to use
 **amodo only works in desktop computers with a somewhat capable CPU/GPU and mouse/keyboard as input devices.**